 - Push the tab down to “close the gate”, allowing you to double strain the cocktail.

 - Slowly pour the cocktail through the strainer into your chosen servicing glass.

 This third point is where people mess up.
 They try to pour the cocktail too quickly through the strainer allowing the little shards of ice that the strainer is designed to keep in to seep out into the drink; thus undoing the reason for which we strain cocktails through a Hawthorne strainer.

-The Hawthorne strainer is - pretty obviously - used for straining cocktails.
-More specifically it is used for fine straining shaken cocktail which will have shards of ice in them.
-The Hawthorne strainer is used in the dispensing of many a classic and modern classic cocktail, and almost all cocktail served “up”.
-Here’s a list of those cocktails, it is nowhere near exhaustive.
+The Hawthorne strainer is - obviously - used for straining cocktails.
+More specifically it is used for fine straining shaken cocktails which will have large chunks of ice in them.
+This cocktail strainer is used in the dispensing of many a classic and modern cocktail, and almost all cocktails that are served “up”.
+Here’s a list of those cocktails, although it is nowhere near exhaustive...

-It is not unheard of for the Hawthorne strainer to be the only strainer found behind a bar.
+It is not unheard of for the Hawthorne Strainer to be the only cocktail strainer found behind a bar.
 There it is used for the straining of all cocktails, those stirred and shaken.
-Stirred cocktails gain no benefit from being strained through a Hawthorne strainer, however it does them no harm either.
+Stirred cocktails prepared in a mixing glass gain no benefit from being strained through a Hawthorne Strainer, however it does them no harm either.